 Both modules: $990

-- Payment can only be made using the booking link which will appear on this page, and must be paid in full up-front.
+- Payment can only be made using the booking link at the bottom of this page, and must be paid in full up-front.

 - No discounts or payment plans are available.
 In particular, subject fees are not covered by Australian HECS - the full fee is payable on registration.

 - Registrants who withdraw from the course before the start of the course will receive a refund of fees less 10% for administration.